SymfonyCasts/symfony5/sfcasts/ep3-doctrine/foundry.md

 for each entity, we will generate a corresponding *model factory*.
 So, a `Post` entity will have a `PostFactory` class, which will look something like this.

-Once we have that, we can configure some default data for the entity class and then start creating objects!
+Once we have that, we can configure some default data for the entity class and then... start creating objects!

 I know I explained that quickly, but that's because we're going to see this in action.
 Back at the terminal... let's wait for this to finish.
-I'm actually recording at my parents' house... where the Internet is a little... disappointing.
+I'm actually recording at my parents' house... where the Internet is *barely* a step up from dial-up.

-After an edited break where I ate a sandwich, this finally finishes.
+After an edited break where I ate a sandwich and watched Moana, this finally finishes.

 ## make:factory

 Let's generate one of those fancy-looking model factories for `Question`.
-To do that, run `make:factory`:
+To do that, run:

 ```terminal
 symfony console make:factory
 ```

-I also could have run `bin/console make:factory`... because this command doesn't need the database environment variable... but it's easier to get in the habit of *always* using `symfony console`.
+I also could have run `bin/console make:factory`... because this command doesn't need the database environment variables... but it's easier to get in the habit of *always* using `symfony console`.

 Select `Question` from the list and... done!
 Go check out the new class